Pupwiz/my-debian/README.md

     # Alternatively, install `git` and use `git clone`.
     ./build

+4. It requires several minutes to create an image within VM on my Mac mini.
+   When it finish, the image will be in the `images` subfolder.
+   This image can be used to install VM or can be used to make a bootable USB stick.

 ## Custom files

 - `./custom_extra/cfg`: subdirectories of this dir will be `tar`'ed and stored